 Are you compliant?

-If you answered yes, then you already know how important it is to adhere to the constantly-changing rules and regulations that have been enacted to promote food safety, and understand the value of an ERP solution that helps you maintain these standards.
+If you answered yes, then you already know how important it is to adhere to the constantly-changing rules and regulations that have been enacted to promote food compliance, and understand the value of food safety software that helps you maintain these standards.
 If you answered no, then we have a simple follow-up question: can you afford not to be?

 It would take months, if not years, to become fully knowledgeable about each of every law, methodology, and organization that is related to the topic of food safety.
 But as a starting point, anyone interested in compliance should be familiar with the following: